GulsHanyadav788/NumIntense/README.md

 </div>

-🚀 What is NumIntense Pro?
+🚀 What is NumIntense ?

-NumIntense Pro is a cutting-edge OSINT (Open Source Intelligence) framework designed for professional security researchers, penetration testers, and digital investigators.
+NumIntense is a cutting-edge OSINT (Open Source Intelligence) framework designed for professional security researchers, penetration testers, and digital investigators.
 It provides comprehensive digital footprint analysis with military-grade intelligence gathering capabilities.

 ---